colefuerth/BFG-Research/README.md

 - Data will be communicated over serial, in JSON format.
 Arduino library is [ArduinoJSON](https://arduinojson.org/).
 - Manage the I2C bus, using a multiplexer, to get data from the correct devices
+- All required key responses will be defined in a generic class, which will be a superclass to the BFG devices.
+This will allow for mosular queries.
+- The BFGs will be kept in a map, where keys are the device string names, and the values are the BFG objects.
+Each data key will be associated with a BFG function call, so the JSON string queries can be directly mapped to the BFG functions.

 ### Table of Keys